Advanced Element Filtering ❺

 Filtering any element or Collection List using custom logic.

-Webflow has a powerful conditional visibility feature, however it falls short when you have complex or dynamic rules.
+Webflow has powerful collection list filtering and conditional visibility features, however they fall short when you have complex or dynamic rules, or in specific scenarios such as nested lists.

-SA5's advanced filtering allows you to filter any element using a simple JavaScript expression or evaluation function.
+SA5's filtering allows you to filter any element using a simple JavaScript expression or an evaluation function.

 Here are a few ways you could use it;